brooke-hamilton/flux-k3d/README.md

 ## Prerequisites

-- A personal GitHub repo that you administer.
-It can be private or public.
+- A personal GitHub account where you can create repos.
 - A host machine that can run a dev container.
 - The host machine has git and the [GitHub CLI](https://docs.github.com/en/github-cli/github-cli/quickstart) installed.